-Vulnerable groups9 are more exposed to the implications of various impacts and are more likely threatened to get in more impoverishment.
-The level of vulnerability of a certain group and the severity of the impact on these groups has been assessed.
+Vulnerable groups are more exposed to the implications of various impacts and are more likely threatened to fall deeper into impoverishment.
+The level of vulnerability of a certain group and the severity of the impact on these groups has been assessed during the course of this study.
 It is believed that certain groups are more vulnerable than others due to higher level of exposure to these impacts or lack of alternatives or survival methods that allow for coping with these impacts.

 It is expected that poor women and female headed households will be able to access the project benefits through the installment schemes that EGAS is making available to encourage citizens to get connected to the project.
-The same benefits that women will gain from this project apply also to other vulnerable groups of elderlies and people with disabilities.
+The same benefits that women will gain from this project apply also to other relevant vulnerable groups including the elderly and people living with disabilities.
 It is foreseen that the project will not have any unfavorable impacts on women and vulnerable groups.

-9 According to World Bank definition, a vulnerable group is a population that has some specific characteristics that make it at higher risk of falling into poverty than others living in areas targeted by a project.
+&lt;sup>12 According to World Bank definition, a vulnerable group is a population that has some specific characteristics that make it at higher risk of falling into poverty than others living in areas targeted by a project.
 Vulnerable groups include the elderly, the mentally and physically disabled, at-risk children and youth, ex-combatants, internally displaced people and returning refugees, HIV/AIDS- affected individuals and households, religious and ethnic minorities and, in some societies, women.